 Hailing from Australia, Dirty Hippie Cosmetics are one of the most sustainable brands we’ve had the pleasure of covering.

 They create handmade, organic and clearly top quality products (based on hundreds of super reviews).
-They’re a cruelty-free and vegan friendly brand.
-When it comes to sourcing they either purchasing through fair trade, ethical channels, buy local or grow their own raw ingredients!
+They’re cruelty-free and vegan friendly.
+They grow their own raw ingredients or purchase through fair trade channels or buy locally.

 However, when it comes to palm oil, Dirty Hippie is experiencing a bit of a hiccup.
 Their Olive and Coconut oils (aka Cetearyl and Sorbitan olivate, respectively) suppliers no longer guarantees these items to be palm oil free.
 While Dirty Hippie is is in the process of moving to a Palm Oil Free supplier, it hasn’t happened yet.

-As for packaging, they haven’t skipped a beat, their lip balms, sunscreens, deodorants and small and large eco tubs are made using recycled paper (which can be composted!).
+Their packaging is earth conscious.
+For example, their lip balms, sunscreens, deodorants and small and large eco tubs are made using compostable recycled paper.
 Otherwise they use tins and glass bottles which can be recycled or reused of course!

 Their labels are printed with refillable veg-ink and their operations (which currently have a 50% carbon offset) will be powered with solar when they move into their new HQ.

-They’re also based in a zero waste community (read more about it here).
-Their lab also makes use of naturally collected rain water!
+Their lab (based in their own zero waste community) also makes use of naturally collected rain water!
 And they’re involved in a number of charitable initiatives and projects from raising awareness for suicide prevention to animal rescue to support for cancer sufferers.